-To provide a safe environment for all our students and staff, all parents (or guardians) must complete the Safe Environment Training/Background Check to visit your student(s) classroom, chaperone field trips, volunteer at school events, etc. Safe Environment training and Background Checks are good for 5 years.
+To provide a safe environment for all students and staff, parents (or guardians) must complete the Safe Environment Training/Background Check to visit your student(s) classroom, chaperone field trips, volunteer at school events, etc. Safe Environment training and Background Checks are good for 5 years.
 A link for this process is provided in the enrollment portal.

-5. ADMISSIONS PRIORITIES: Since the Diocese of Cheyenne establishes its schools as religious schools and the St. Mary's Parish established this school, priority will be given to practicing members of St. Mary's Parish and Catholics who are active in other Catholic parishes as well.
+5. ADMISSIONS PRIORITIES: Since the Diocese of Cheyenne establishes its schools as religious schools and the Church of St. Mary operates this school, priority will be given to practicing members of the Church of St. Mary's (AKA Cathedral of St. Mary) and Catholics who are active in other Catholic parishes as well.
 Applicants who have siblings in the school or who are children of alumni/alumnae are also given priority.
-Priority will not be honored after one month has lapsed from open enrollment of St. Mary's families.
+Priority will not be honored after one month has lapsed from open enrollment of St. Mary's Catholic School families.
 Since space is limited, it is essential for families to get their registration information in within the month before open enrollment.

-All new students will be given a sixty-day trial period in which to prove himself/herself both socially and academically.
+All new students will be given a thirty-day trial period in which to prove himself/herself both socially and academically.
 If during this trial period there are any problems, a student may be asked to withdraw his/her attendance at St. Mary's Catholic School.